Philippe De Brouwer: The Big R-Book: from data science to learning machines and big data

 The book is a story about data, and how to use it successfully in a private company.
 The book aims at increasing your personal brand and value, as well as shareholder value.

-You can learn about statistical models, multi-criteria decision analysis, machine learning, artificial intelligence, big data, creating interactive websites, automated presentations, speed up code, program the GPU, etc. while learning to code in R. The book takes a pragmatic stance and gets you started!

 Other contributions

 Noteworthy is De Brouwer's effort to make help practitioners understand the concept and importance of coherent risk measure (see eg.) and his contributions to apply theory into practice via risk management in financial institutions (see eg.)